kabirshhaikh/Leetcode/README.md

 -> Check if numbers are ascending in a sentence - leetcode easy problem -> Divide a string into groups of size k - leetcode easy problem -> Add Digits - leetcode easy problem
+-> Number of segments in a string - leetcode easy problem